Module 10.5: Multi-Cloud Fleet Management (Azure Arc / GKE Fleet)

 Hands-On Exercise: Build a Multi-Cluster Fleet with GitOps

-Section titled “Hands-On Exercise: Build a Multi-Cluster Fleet with GitOps”In this exercise, you will create a fleet of three kind clusters simulating different environments, implement centralized GitOps, and build a fleet inventory and health dashboard.
+Section titled “Hands-On Exercise: Build a Multi-Cluster Fleet with GitOps”In this exercise, you will actively engineer a robust fleet architecture spanning three kind clusters that simulate disparate cloud environments.
+You will implement centralized GitOps deployment workflows, enforce normalized configuration, and programmatically generate a comprehensive fleet inventory and health dashboard.

 What you will build: